-What if I forget to Take My Probiotic?
+What if I Forget to Take My Probiotic Before a Meal?

-A scientific study using an in-vitro digestive system model of the upper human gastrointestinal tract found that probiotics are best taken 30 minutes before meals with milk.
+The study on optimal probiotic dosing used a pretty ingenious model of the human digestive system to get these measurements.
+The study found that probiotics are best taken 30 minutes before meals with milk.
 While the digestive tract model was man-made, the digestive fluids used were genuine, including saliva, acids, bile, and enzymes.

 Researchers used a commercial probiotic supplement containing Lactobacillus helveticus, Lactobacillus rhamnosus, Bifidobacterium longum, and Saccharomyces boulardii to determine the best time to take probiotics.
 The probiotics were put into capsule form and were put through the in-vitro model along with various food and drink products.

 Several types of bacteria are categorized as probiotics, and they each come with their own benefits.
 The most common types of probiotics include:

 - Lactobacillus – Potentially the most common family of probiotics, Lactobacilli are found in yogurt, kefir, and most other fermented foods.
 Strains of Lactobacillus can help with diarrhea and general digestive health.
 Some may even help those who are lactose intolerant by breaking down lactose for your body.

 - Bifidobacterium – Bifidobacteria are the second most common probiotic strain and can be found in certain dairy products.
 They have also been studied for its use in supporting digestive health, particularly irritable bowel syndrome (IBS).